Dicklesworthstone/fast_cmaes/README.md

 ### Setup Script (`scripts/setup_and_demo.sh`)

-The setup script embodies the project's commitment to developer experience.
-Rather than requiring contributors to navigate complex build requirements manually, a single command handles everything from Rust toolchain installation to running the demo.
+The setup script embodies the project's commitment to user experience.
+Rather than requiring users to navigate complex build requirements manually, a single command handles everything from Rust toolchain installation to running the demo.
 The script follows a fail-fast philosophy, checking prerequisites early and providing clear error messages when requirements aren't met.

-The automation covers the complete development workflow: verifying Rust nightly (required for SIMD features), installing the modern `uv` package manager, creating an isolated Python 3.13 virtual environment, installing build dependencies, compiling the Rust extension, and finally launching the Rich TUI demo.
-This eliminates the common friction of "getting started" that often discourages potential contributors.
+The automation covers the complete workflow: verifying Rust nightly (required for SIMD features), installing the modern `uv` package manager, creating an isolated Python 3.13 virtual environment, installing build dependencies, compiling the Rust extension, and finally launching the Rich TUI demo.
+This eliminates the common friction of "getting started" that can make the project difficult to use.

 **Usage**:
 ```bash
 ./scripts/setup_and_demo.sh
 ```

 The script is idempotent and handles partial installations gracefully, making it safe to run multiple times.
-It's designed for both new contributors exploring the codebase and experienced developers who want a quick local demo without manual setup steps.
+It's designed for users who want to explore the codebase or run a quick local demo without manual setup steps.

 ## 🧪 Test Suite